Application Process and Admissions Requirements

 - Official transcripts from all colleges/universities you have attended or currently are attending.

-- An open topic essay of 250 words or more (optional)
+- A required essay of 250 words or more

 - Official high school transcript (showing graduation date) if you have not received your Associates Degree at another college/university

 Once we have received all required documents and your application file is complete, an admission decision will be made promptly.
 If you are accepted to Rosemont, a letter of admission including transfer scholarship notification will be mailed to you.
 To confirm your enrollment, you will need to submit the Decision Acknowledgment Form with a $350 ($200 for commuters) deposit to the Office of Admissions.
 This form is found in your acceptance packet, however, the online link to this form and directions on how to make your deposit will be sent to the email you have provided on your admission application.